Education in Sri Lanka: Catholic and Methodist schools

+Muslim schools

-There are 749 Muslim schools in Sri Lanka, 205 madrasas which teach Islamic education, and an Islamic university in Beruwala (Jamiya Naleemiya).
-Zahira College, Colombo is considered to be one of the oldest and the most prominent Muslim school in the country initiated by M. C. Siddi Lebbe, while Al Iman Schools in Colombo was the first Islamic to teach an integrated Islamic curriculum since 2008.
+There are 749 Muslim schools in Sri Lanka and 205 madrasas providing Islamic education.
+An Islamic university operates in Beruwala (Jamiya Naleemiya).
+Zahira College, Colombo, established by M. C. Siddi Lebbe, is considered one of the oldest and most prominent Muslim schools in the country.
+Al Iman Schools in Colombo was the first institution to teach an integrated Islamic curriculum, beginning in 2008.

+Post-independence developments

-The post-independence era saw the establishment of secular multi-religious schools, such as D. S. Senanayake College for boys and Sirimavo Bandaranaike Vidyalaya for girls.
+Several changes to the school system took place in the post-independence era, including the shift of the primary medium of education to national languages, nationalization of private schools, and the introduction of a national/provincial school system.
+The post-independence era also saw the establishment of secular multi-religious schools, such as D. S. Senanayake College for boys and Sirimavo Bandaranaike Vidyalaya for girls.

 University

 Higher education in Sri Lanka has been based on the many prominent pirivenas during the pre colonial times.
 The origins of the modern colonial university system in Sri Lanka dates back to 1921 when a University College, the Ceylon University College was established at the former premises of Royal College Colombo affiliated to the University of London.
 However, the beginning of modern higher education in colonial government of Ceylon was in 1870 when the Ceylon Medical School was established followed by Colombo Law College (1875), School of Agriculture (1884) and the Government Technical College (1893).